Victoria 3

 - 96 % negative mentions

-The monetization aspect of the game has been widely criticized as a blatant cash grab, with many reviewers expressing disappointment in its reliance on small, overpriced DLCs and aggressive advertising tactics.
-Players feel that the focus on monetization detracts from the game's quality and potential, leading to a lack of meaningful content and numerous bugs.
-Overall, the sentiment is that the game prioritizes profit over player experience, resulting in a soulless product that fails to live up to the legacy of its predecessor, Victoria 2.
+The monetization strategy of the game has been widely criticized as a blatant cash grab, with many reviewers expressing disappointment in its reliance on small, overpriced DLCs and aggressive advertising tactics.
+Players feel that the focus on marketing and monetization has overshadowed the game's development, resulting in a product that lacks depth and polish, reminiscent of a mobile game rather than a quality title from Paradox.
+Overall, the sentiment is that the game exploits its predecessor's reputation while failing to deliver a satisfying experience.

-“Complete disappointment, the AI doesn't start any diplomatic plays causing the map to be stagnant for the entire game, the economy system and trade has to be annoyingly micromanaged to the point of spending half the game flicking through menus, the law system is tedious RNG, the war system is very janky and generals will just assign themselves to different fronts, do battles where they have the smaller amount of troops, etc. It seems like Paradox spent more on advertising and those monthly dev-blog videos than actually making the game.”
+“Complete disappointment; the AI doesn't start any diplomatic plays, causing the map to be stagnant for the entire game.
+The economy system and trade have to be annoyingly micromanaged to the point of spending half the game flicking through menus.
+It seems like Paradox spent more on advertising and those monthly dev-blog videos than actually making the game.”

 - 56 % positive mentions

 The atmosphere in Victoria 3 is widely praised for its stunning visuals, detailed maps, and evocative music that effectively captures the essence of the 19th century.
-While many players appreciate the game's immersive environment and the focus on social and economic progress, some note that the atmosphere can feel repetitive at times, particularly during war or revolt events.
-Overall, the combination of art, sound design, and gameplay mechanics creates a compelling and enjoyable atmosphere, though some players desire more depth and variety.
+While many players appreciate the game's immersive environment and the focus on social and economic progress, some note that the atmosphere can feel repetitive at times, particularly when disrupted by war sounds.
+Overall, the combination of art, sound design, and gameplay mechanics creates a compelling and enjoyable atmosphere, though some players feel it lacks depth in certain areas.

 “Victoria 3 is a beautiful game, with stunningly detailed maps, elegant menus, and evocative music that perfectly captures the atmosphere of the 19th century.”